Skip to main content

 Sanctions

-Many people have been affected by sanctions to their payment of Universal Credit, Employment Support Allowance and Job Seekers Allowance.
-These decisions can be challenged by asking for a mandatory reconsideration or appealing.
+Many people have been affected by sanctions to their payment of Universal Credit, Employment Support Allowance and Jobseeker’s Allowance.
+Money Smart can support you with challenging a sanction by asking for a mandatory reconsideration or appealing.

 Devolved benefits to Scotland

-If you need advice with any of the benefits being administered by the Scottish Social Security Agency, please contact Money Matters.
+If you need advice with any of the benefits being administered by the Scottish Social Security Agency, please contact Money Smart.

-Money Matters team is part of North Ayrshire Health and Social Care Partnership.
+The Money Smart team is part of North Ayrshire Health and Social Care Partnership.

-We receive referrals from health and social care colleagues, e.g. GPs, health visitors, social workers, community link workers, nurses, alcohol and drug workers as well as from other agencies including North Ayrshire Council, NHS Ayrshire & Arran, The Ayrshire Community Trust, and others.
+We receive referrals from health and social care colleagues, such as GPs, NHS A&A, health visitors, social workers, community link workers, nurses, alcohol and drug workers and the Macmillan Cancer Support team, as well as from other agencies including North Ayrshire Council housing and customer services teams, schools, Citrus, and foodbanks/community larders.